johan9se/ip/docs/README.md

 * `upcoming month`

 ### Filter tasks by name: `find`
-Find tasks with a description that contains any of the given keywords.
+Find tasks with a description that contains a given keyword.

 Format: `find KEYWORD`